Spring317/tinyml-trainer/README.md

 # TinyML with MCUNet

-This is a fork of the MCUNet repository for utilizing TinyML to accelerate ML inferencing on Raspberry PI 4.
+This is a fork of the MCUNet repository for utilizing TinyML to accelerate large ML-DL model inferencing.
 This project aim to have multple MCUNet models act as cache to the bigger model for accelerating inferences.

 ## Acknowledgement